 - Field trip to granular fertilizer production facilities.

 The technical presentations and field trip will be conducted by three IFDC fertilizer technology specialists with more than 60 years of combined experience in the fertilizer sector.
 In addition, invited experts from the fertilizer industry and fertilizer equipment manufacturers will participate as faculty.

 Travel & Fees

 Situated in an ideal location of Bangkok, the Royal Benja Hotel has a definite advantage of in and out-bound transportation.
 The first-class hotel is conveniently located in the heart of the popular Sukhumvit shopping and entertainment area of Bangkok and offers easy access to the BTS Skytrain and MRT underground services, which enable guests to hop around without traffic.
 It is located only 30 minutes away from Suvarnabhumi Airport via the main expressway.

-Participants will be extended IFDC’s special deluxe single room rate of 1,800 baht/net/night (approximately US $57/person/night) inclusive of service charge, government tax and international breakfast buffet.
-This rate is valid for reservations made no later than October 12, 2012.
+Participants will be extended IFDC’s special deluxe single room rate of 1,800 baht/net/night (approximately US $56/person/night) inclusive of international breakfast buffet, free Wi-Fi Internet in rooms, service charge and government tax.
+This rate is valid for reservations made no later than October 3, 2014.
 After this date, reservations will be subject to hotel room availability and at the best available rate.
 Participants are responsible for reservation and payment of accommodations at the Royal Benja Hotel.